modsim/CellSium/README.rst

 Once installed, run CellSium via :code:`python -m cellsium`, specifying the desired entrypoint and options, such as outputs.
 CellSium is built modular, various output modules can be activated simultaneously.
 To get an overview of the available options, use the :code:`--help` switch.
-Furthermore, the main mode of setting tunable paramters are so called *tunables*, which can be set from the command line using the :code:`-t` switches.
+Furthermore, the main mode of setting tunable parameters are so called *tunables*, which can be set from the command line using the :code:`-t` switches.
 A list of tunables can be shown using the :code:`--tunables-show` argument.

 .. code-block:: bash